Review of How Aftershokz earbuds compare to Apple Airpods for working out.

 Instead of two in-ear earbuds, Aftershokz use a wraparound design with the buds attached so you don’t have to keep up with them individually.
 They’re a little bit like a headband, except you wear them around the back of your head near the top of your neck.
 And the buds sit outside your ear, near the front.

 There are multiple models but I got the AfterShokz Aeropex Mini Bone Conduction Wireless Bluetooth Headphones.
 They have a size guide so you can decide between the Mini or Standard.
-Either option is $159 and can be purchased at a variety of places online, or directly from Aftershokz.
+Either can be purchased at a variety of places online, or directly from Aftershokz, although a few stores have sold out of the Mini option.
 They are waterproof but not designed for swimming.
 If you want an option for the pool, go for the Xtrainers.

 Aftershokz are powered with either 6 hours or 8 hours of battery life, which is plenty for most athletes!
 I charge them just a few times a week.
 They’re wireless earbuds, so they do require a speciality charging cable (that’s included with your purchase) and charging port to plug it in.